-- Global Understanding*
+- Global Contexts

-- Natural Sciences lab and non lab*
+- Natural Sciences Overview (non-lab) or with lab

 - Social and Behavioral Sciences

--Mason Core meetings are open to faculty.
+Mason Core meetings are open to faculty.
 Faculty proposing a course (as well as their college curriculum personnel) are welcome to attend the meeting in which their proposal is being reviewed, if so desired.